not-brajesh/video-threat-detection/README.md

 * Implemented using OpenCV (`frame_extractor.py`)
 * Video input taken from `DATA/videos/`
 * Frames extracted and saved to `DATA/frames/`
-* Frame extraction tested on sample video successfully
+* Frame extraction tested successfully on a sample video

-👉 This forms the backbone of the full video pipeline.
+This module forms the backbone of the complete video processing pipeline.

 ---